 The 2019-20 NBA season went on hiatus on March 11 because of the coronavirus pandemic.
-The season is tentatively set to return on July 31 and NBA.com's writers are taking an updated look at each of the league's 30 teams.
+The season will return on July 30 and NBA.com's writers are taking an updated look at each of the league's 30 teams.

 * * *

 Record: 39-26, No. 6 in Eastern Conference

 Season summary: At the time the season went on hiatus, the Philadelphia 76ers were not in a good spot.
 They were in sixth place in the Eastern Conference, having lost five of their 10 games since the All-Star break.
 Joel Embiid had just returned from a five-game absence, but Ben Simmons had missed all but five minutes of those 10 post-break games with a back injury, and it was not clear when (or if) he'd return.
 It was beginning to feel like a lost season in Philly, the first step backward since "The Process" began to bear fruit.
 Al Horford has had a disappointing first 60 games after signing a four-year contract, and the Sixers have been a bad road team, going 10-24 and getting outscored by 5.4 points per 100 possessions away from the Wells Fargo Center.
 The ceiling remains high and the Sixers can contend for a championship.
 But it's also one that might be looking at a first-round playoff exit.